-He graduated from Warsaw University of Technology at the Faculty of Automotive and Construction Machinery Engineering (in 1989 obtaining master degree in Mechanical Engineering ) and Mechanical Faculty of Technology and Automation (in 1991 botaining master degree in Mechanical Engineering of Manufacturing Organization.
-In 1931, botaining master degree in Mechanical Engineering of Manufacturing Organization.
-In 1933, he obtained Master of Science in Business (equivalent of MBA) at Business School (joint venture of Warsaw University of Technology, London Business School, HEC School of Management Paris and Norwegian School of Economics and Business Administration).
-From 1991 to 1998, he was a member of the academic and teaching staff of the Institute of Production Systems Organization at Warsaw University of was a member of the academic and teaching staff of the Institute of Production Systems Organization at Warsaw University of Technology.
+He graduated from Warsaw University of Technology at the Faculty of Automotive and Construction Machinery Engineering (in 1989 obtaining master degree in Mechanical Engineering) and Mechanical Faculty of Technology and Automation (in 1991 obtaining master degree in Mechanical Engineering of Manufacturing Organization).
+In 1993, he obtained Master of Science in obtaining master degree in Mechanical Engineering of Manufacturing Organization).
+In 1993, he obtained Master of Science in Business (equivalent of MBA) at Business School (joint venture of Warsaw University of Technology, London Business School, HEC School of Management Paris and Norwegian School of Economics and Business Administration).
+From 1991 to 1998, he was a member of the academic and teaching staff of the Institute of Production Systems Organization at Warsaw University of Technology.
 He has been also working as an assistant of the President of the Management Board at Mesat S.A.
-(1991-1992).
-Chief Executive Officer at Aster City S.A.
-(1994), Manager at Loans Department in Societe Generale Succursale de Varsovie (1995-1996) and assistant of the President of the Management Board in Eurofund Management Polska Sp. z o.o.
+(1991-1992), Chief Executive Officer at Aster City S.A.
+(1994), Manager at Loans Department in Societe Generale Succursale de Varsovie (1995-1996) and assistant of the President of the Management Board in Eurofund Management Polska Sp. z o.o..
 From 1999 to 2 for the company 7bulls.com S.A. at following positions: Research & Development Director (1999), Chief Financial Officer (2001-2002), Financial Advisor of the Management Board (2002-2006).
 Since 1999, he was working for Pekpol S.A. where he held the position of Chief Financial Officer (1999-2002), Vice President of the Management Board - Chief Financial Officer (2002-2003) and liquidator - Chief Financial Officer of Pekpol S.A. in liquidation (2003).
-From 2003 to 2006 he was a President of the Management Board of Triton Development S.A.
-Organization Pekpol-bis S.A. and from 2006 to 2009 he was a President of the Management Board at Triton Development S.A. (previously named 7bulls.com S.A.).
-Since 2009, he is a Director of Department of Ownership Supervision and Privatisation II.
+From 2003 to 2006 he was also a liquidator of Pekpol-bis S.A. and from 2006 to 2009 he was a President of the Management Board at Triton Development S.A. (previously named 7bulls.com S.A.), Since 2009, he is a Director of Department of Ownership Supervision and Privatisation II.

-Jan Bossak - Member of of the Supervisory Board Jan Bossak graduated from the Faculty of Foreign Trade at the Main School of Planning and Statistics in Warsaw (currently the Warsaw School of Economics) obtaining master degree in Economics in 1968.
+Jan Bossak - Member of of the Supervisory Board

+Jan Bossak graduated from the Faculty of Foreign Trade at the Main School of Planning and Statistics in Warsaw (currently the Warsaw School of Economics) obtaining master degree in Economics in 1968.
 From 1972 to 1974 he was awarded a scholarship from the government of Japan and took his Ph.D. course at the University of Osaka.
 In 1975 he was awarded a PhD in International Economic Relations, and in 1984 he obtained the habilitation at the Faculty of Foreign Trade.
 In order to improve his occupational qualifications he has taken part in numerous finance and management trainings.
 Since 1992, Jan Bossak works as Professor of Economics at the Warsaw School of Economics.
 In the years 1991-1992, Prof. Bossak acted as Chairman of the Polish-American Enterprise Fund.
 Moreover, from 1994 to 1996 he was the Chairman of Hevelius Management International Sp. z o.o. and in the years 1995-1997 he acted as President of the Second National Investment Fund S.A.
 From 1999 and 2003 he acted as President of the investment bank Erste Securities Polska S.A.
-From 1997 to 1999 he also acted as an investment advisor for Petrochemia Plock S.A. and he served as Chairman of Supervisory Boards of numerous companies including Stilton S.A., FAMUR S.A. and Tarbud S.A.
+From 1997 to 1999 he also acted as a resident of the Polsck S.A. and he served as Chairman of Supervisory Boxfoot of numerous companies an investment advisor for Petrochemia Płock S.A and he served as Chairman of Supervisory Boards of numerous companies including Stilton S.A., FAMUR S.A. and Tarbud S.A.
 Moreover, he was cooperating with International Monetary Fund and the World Bank at organizing 172 international economics conferences.
-He has conducted lectures on international economic relations at many foreign universities, among others in Japan, United Kingdom and the USA.
+He has conducted lectures on international economic relations at many foreign universities, among others in Japan, United Kingdom and the USA